 Before taking up residence on your parcel you MUST:

 1. Sign up with a local trash collector.
 It is a breach of your contract to let trash collection membership lapse.
 Trash must not be allowed to collect on the property.
-Not only is littering a breach of your contract, it is also prohibited by law and will be dealt with accordingly.
-If you leave trash behind, we will be forced to report you to local law enforcement, and you will render yourself ineligible to purchase property from OzarkLand.com.
+Allowing trash and debris to collect on the property is an infringement of your contract, a violation of Missouri law, and may result in your contract being voided and significant fines assessed.

 2. Provide either state-legal septic tank and leach field or a commercially manufactured composting toilet.